 Florida’s Prohibition on Selling Securities Without a License under §517.12

-Under §517.12, no “dealer, associated person, or issuer” may sell, or offer for sale, securities unless they are registered with the appropriate arm of the Department of Financial Services.
+Under §517.12, no “dealer, associated person, or issuer” may sell, or offer for sale, securities unless registered with the appropriate arm of the Department of Financial Services.

-The terms “dealer, associated person, or issuer” are defined to include anyone who might endeavor to sell securities.
+The terms “dealer, associated person, or issuer” include anyone who might endeavor to sell securities.

 Under §517.302, any violation of §517.302 can be charged as a third-degree felony which is punishable by up to five years in prison.